This month at the guild we began the afterthought heel technique.

 When the shaping is complete and I work a final last plain round I stop at the end of needle 3, leave about 8 inches of main yarn and knit a few rounds of stocking stitch in a contrast colour.

 I much prefer to work grafting from stocking stitch than off the needles, especially with such few stitches.
-Here is a blog post about this method.
+Here is a

 In this photo, the yarn between the 2 middle stitches was snipped, the stitches unravelled and picked up with sock needles ready to divide for shaping, the authentic afterthought heel method.